 Pancreas sweetbreads are larger and more robust than throat sweetbreads and have a slightly different flavor.
 The pancreas is responsible for producing enzymes that enable the animal to digest food.

 Some chefs do not consider the chest to be true sweetbreads, as they do not come from the neck area.
-However, they are still technically offal and are often lumped in with thymus sweetbreads for the purposes of cooking.
+However, they are still technically offal and are often lumped in with thymus sweetbreads for cooking.

 Instead, these chefs talk about throat sweetbreads and heart sweetbreads.
 Both come from the thymus, but the heart sweetbread is from the central thymus and is rounder and more compact.
 They are more easily sliced and are considered the better of the offal.

 Sweetbreads are made from the organs of cows, pigs, and sheep.
 The most common type of sweetbreads you will find in restaurants is veal, but pork and lamb sweetbreads are also quite popular.

 However, all throat and heart sweetbreads come from young animals.
 This is because the thymus is only active during the early stages of life.
 The gland shrinks, becomes fatty and fibrous, and ceases to function as the animal ages .

 So, when you see thymus sweetbreads on a menu, you can be sure that they come from young cattle or sheep.
 They will be lamb or veal sweetbread.
 Any sweetbreads from an older animal will come from the pancreas gland.